hermangroup/docs/wallets/electrum/advanced.rst

 Advanced functions
 ==================

-Dash Electrum is based on `Electrum <https://electrum.org>`_, a Bitcoin wallet.
+Historia Electrum is based on `Electrum <https://electrum.org>`_, a Bitcoin wallet.
 Most functions are identical, which means it is not necessary to reproduce the entirety of the Electrum documentation here.
 The following sections describe some frequently used advanced functions.
-For further details on other advanced functions in Electrum for both Bitcoin and Dash, please click the links below.
+For further details on other advanced functions in Electrum for both Bitcoin and Historia, please click the links below.

 - `Electrum documentation <http://docs.electrum.org>`_
 - `Electrum seed version system <http://docs.electrum.org/en/latest/seedphrase.html>`_